Philip Melanchthon: Estimation of his works and character

+Relationship with Luther

 Melanchthon's importance for the Reformation lay essentially in the fact that he systematized Luther's ideas, defended them in public, and made them the basis of a religious education.
 These two figures, by complementing each other, could be said to have harmoniously achieved the results of the Reformation.
-Melanchthon was impelled by Luther to work for the Reformation; his own inclinations would have kept him a student.
-Without Luther's influence Melanchthon would have been "a second Erasmus", although his heart was filled with a deep religious interest in the Reformation.
-While Luther scattered the sparks among the people, Melanchthon by his humanistic studies won the sympathy of educated people and scholars for the Reformation.
-Besides Luther's strength of faith, Melanchthon's many-sidedness and calmness, as well as his temperance and love of peace, had a share in the success of the movement.
+Melanchthon was impelled by Luther to work for the Reformation; his own inclinations would have kept him in academia.
+Without Luther's influence he could have been "a second Erasmus", although he had a deep religious interest in the Reformation.
+While Luther scattered the sparks among the people, Melanchthon had the sympathy of educated people and scholars.
+Both Luther's strength of faith and Melanchthon's calmness, temperance and love of peace, had a share in the success of the movement.

-Both were aware of their mutual position and they thought of it as a divine necessity of their common calling.
-Melanchthon wrote in 1520, "I would rather die than be separated from Luther", whom he afterward compared to Elijah, and called "the man full of the Holy Ghost".
-In spite of the strained relations between them in the last years of Luther's life, Melanchthon exclaimed at Luther's death, "Dead is the horseman and chariot of Israel who ruled the church in this last age of the world!"
+Both were aware of their mutual position and they thought of it as a "divine necessity".
+Melanchthon wrote in 1520, "I would rather die than be separated from Luther", whom he also compared to Elijah, and called him "the man full of the Holy Ghost".
+In spite of the strained relations between them in the last years of Luther's life, Melanchthon said at Luther's death, "Dead is the horseman and chariot of Israel who ruled the church in this last age of the world!"